-- Section 6: Design and Access

-- i) Layout and Density

-- ii) Scale

-- iii) Appearance

-- iv) Materials detailing

-- v) Access

-- Section 7: Planning Analysis

 - A) The principle of development

 - B) Impact on Character and appearance

 - C) Impact on residential amenity

 - D) Access and Parking

+- E) Other matter

 - Section 8: Conclusion

 2.0 Site Location and Description

 2.1 The application site comprises a flat, irregularly shaped parcel of land sited on the south western side of Uxbridge Road.
 The site currently comprise a detached single-storey property fronting Uxbridge Road.
 The site has an area of some 0.09 hectares.
 The location of the site is illustrated in Figure 1, below.